Topkapi – A Palace of Dreams and Tears from the Ottoman Empire

 Imaginary scene from the sultan's harem. ( Public Domain )

 The name ''Harem'' means ''forbidden'' in Arabic.
 Most men couldn't enter this space.
-Previously, it was separated even from the palace of the sultan.
-The situation changed when a beautiful and intelligent woman stole the heart of the sultan Suleiman the Magnificent.
+Originally it was even separate from the sultan’s palace.
+The situation changed when a beautiful and intelligent woman stole the heart of Sultan Suleiman the Magnificent .
 She was born in the territory of The Crown of the Kingdom of Poland.
 Her name was Alexandra, but the sultan called her Hurrem –cheerful one.
 She was a Christian and wanted to create a real relationship with the sultan, but to achieve her goals she also needed help from fate.
 As Andrew Colt wrote in his book:

 ''When a fire did a great damage to the Old Seraglio (Old Palace), Roxelane used the opportunity to ask for permission to live in the New Palace – known to us as Topkapi – the center of political life and the sultan's court, where he also had an apartment.
 She brought with her a crowd of eunuchs, black and white, servants and domestics; once installed there, she stayed.
 The Harem and the state were no longer separate; the consequences of this were to prove deplorable.''